 According to ECA International, in 2016, up to 7.2% of international assignments were terminated before the actual anticipated or scheduled completion date.
 The cost of terminating the assignment and repatriating the employee and family are only the beginning.
 The company faces another talent search to re-fill the role, loss of productivity while the role is vacant and the costs of a new assignment for a replacement employee.
 Intangible, less easily measured costs include the negative impact on the international assignment candidate’s morale and that of his team and sometimes damage to the company’s reputation in the host location.

 Assignments most often fail not because the assignee cannot do the job but rather due to personal and family adjustment issues.
 Most companies do a fine job of identifying candidates with the necessary technical knowledge and experience to fill a position abroad.
 Moreover, many gather and maintain preliminary data on their employees’ interest in a potential international assignment, previous international experience, foreign language skills and the like.
 Unfortunately, at many companies, this is as far as the assessment process goes.
 Too often, immediate business needs short-circuit the candidate assessment process and the company hastily sends the most technically capable employee abroad—without a proper consideration of whether he is likely to succeed in the host country.

-Personality traits are also key in determining the fit for an international assignment.
+Personality traits are also key in determining the fit of an international assignment candidate.
 There are many assessment tools available to determine if a candidate has the personal qualities that correlate with success in a different environment and culture.
 According to Grovewell, LLC, these qualities include: